Clement Benhaddouche

-Clément Sami Nicolas Benhaddouche (賓紀文; born 11 May 1996) is a professional footballer who currently plays as a right winger or a right back for China League One club Shenzhen Juniors.
+Clément Sami Nicolas Benhaddouche (賓紀文; born 11 May 1996) is a professional footballer who currently plays as a right winger or a right back for China League One club Changchun Yatai.
 Born in France, he plays for the Hong Kong national team.

 College career

 Benhaddouche spent his college career in the United States, playing for UMass Minutemen in NCAA Division I. During his season in 2018, he made 11 appearances with five starts in 462 minutes of action.
 He had two assists and attempted six shots in a 3–1 win at George Washington on 31 October to help clinch an A-10 Tournament appearance for the Minutemen.
 Benhaddouche also found the back of the net for his first career goal in a 1–1 draw at VCU on 4 November in the A-10 Tournament.

 Club career

 On 16 January 2019, Kitchee announced the joining of Benhaddouche after his graduation from college.
 He scored his first goal for Kitchee in the HKPL match against Pegasus on 23 February 2019.

 On 28 July 2023, Benhaddouche signed with China League One club Heilongjiang Ice City on a free transfer.

 On 9 February 2024, Benhaddouche joined fellow China League One club Suzhou Dongwu.

 On 27 February 2025, Benhaddouche returned to Hong Kong and joined Eastern.

 On 18 July 2025, Benhaddouche joined China League One club Shenzhen Juniors.

+On 9 February 2026, Benhaddouche joined fellow China League One club Changchun Yatai.